 I’m Nolen Walker with Roofing Webmasters, an SEO agency for roofing companies like yours.
-I started my agency back in 2013 after some web geek cocky marketers screwed over my home service business.
+I started my agency back in 2013 after some marketers overcharged my home service business and failed to deliver results.

-The disgraceful behavior of these marketers inspired me to start an SEO agency of my own for people like you and me.
+The behavior of these marketers inspired me to start an SEO agency for people like you and me.

-This shared experience of dealing with egotistical and conniving marketers gives me a unique, empathetic position from which I operate my company today.
+This shared experience of dealing with self-serving marketers gives me a unique, empathetic position from which I operate my company today.

 Furthermore, it allows me to address the pain points of regular business owners who want to grow their businesses online.

-Over the past decade-plus running Roofing Webmasters, those principles have powered our company to develop a unique SEO strategy for roofing companies, resulting in thousands of roofing clients.
+Over the past decade-plus running Roofing Webmasters, those principles have powered my company to develop a unique SEO strategy for roofing companies, resulting in thousands of roofing clients.

 You can see some of those below:

-While we are always open to working with new roofing clients throughout the United States, our decade-plus of expertise is something we owe to share with the roofing industry at large, free of charge.
+While I am always open to working with new roofing clients throughout the United States, I owe it to the roofing industry to share my decade-plus of expertise free of charge.

 The roofing industry has given me so much personally that I owe it to all of you to provide free value to the people who deserve it most, the hardworking roofers of the USA.

-I believe in something called the ripple effect, where this guide may spur the next great marketing campaign for local roofers and help them avoid despicable individuals in the marketing industry.
+I believe in something called the ripple effect, where this guide may spur the next great marketing campaign for local roofers and help them avoid the pitfalls of the increasingly dishonest marketing industry.

-This guide will outline Search Engine Optimization (SEO) and how to rank your website on search engines like Google, with one caveat.
+This guide will outline search engine optimization (SEO) and how to rank your website on search engines like Google.
 I’m not going to BS you or patronize your company or marketing.

 In this Roofing SEO guide, you will discover:

-• What is roofing SEO, and why is it essential
+- What SEO is, and why it is essential

 SEO is a Learning Process for Roofers

-After completing this guide, you will better understand SEO for roofing companies, its purpose, and how to use it to generate high-quality roofing leads in 2024.
+After completing this guide, you will better understand SEO for roofing companies, its purpose, and how to use it to generate high-quality roofing leads.

 In addition, you will have the tools to rank your website for thousands of keywords on Google and other search engines.